Avibah/Sound-Space-Multi-Tool/README.md

-Credit to fogsaturate for the icon and the OSU guides
+Credit to fogsaturate for the icon and the OSU guides and to mm1678YT for the difficulty calculator